Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

-If your child has cerebral palsy, how you learn about your child's condition may depend on the severity of the disabilities, when problems first appeared, and whether there were any risk factors during pregnancy or delivery.
+If your child has cerebral palsy, how you learn about your child's condition can depend on the severity of the disabilities, when signs and symptoms started, and whether there were risk factors during pregnancy or delivery.

 What you can do

-- Ask a relative or friend to accompany you, to help you remember what your doctor says.
+Take a relative or friend with you, if possible, to help you remember the information you receive.

 - When will we know the results of the tests?

 - What specialists will we need to see?